rupsagar/rupsagar/README.md

 ### Hi there 👋

 I am Rupsaagar Chatterjee.
-I am currently working as a Project Associate at Indian Institute of Technology Kanpur.
-I have a Master of Technology in Structural Engineering from Indian Institute of Technology Kanpur, and a Bachelor of Engineering in Civil from Jadavpur University, both in India.
-I will be joining as an Associate Engineer in Airframe Division at Airbus Group India Private Limited.
+I am currently working as an Associate Engineer at Airbus India.
+I have an M.Tech. in Structural Engineering from Indian Institute of Technology Kanpur, and a Bachelor in Civil from Jadavpur University, both situated in India.

-I am currently pursuing a personal interest of developing a powerful general-purpose numerical tool with nonlinear capabilities for analysis of continuum mechanics and fracture mechanics problems.
-I also plan to develop a sophisticated and very intuitive graphical user interface for the application.
+I am currently pursuing a personal project of developing a general-purpose numerical tool with nonlinear capabilities for analysis of continuum mechanics and fracture mechanics problems.
+I also plan to develop a sophisticated and intuitive graphical user interface for its application.

 <!--
 **rupsagar/rupsagar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.